The Joint Commission (TJC)

 - Improve the effectiveness of clinical alarm systems.

-In January 2003 the JCAHO survey process included compliance with these goals
+In January 2003 the TJC survey process included compliance with these goals

 and associated recommendations or implementation of acceptable alternatives, as